 Microsoft Teams makes it easier to work together and get things done by bringing together group chat, content, and everyday tools in an open, informal team environment.

 Teams are made up of channels, which are where the work actually gets done.
 Channels are where you hold meetings, have conversations and work on files together.
+Depending on what you want to do with Teams, there are a number of different Microsoft Teams license options.

 All your common tools, all the Office apps that people use every day - Word, Excel, PowerPoint, OneNote, and SharePoint - are all built-in, so users can share, co-author and edit Office and other files right in Teams.
 If you are using Office 365, then start using Teams now to enhance collaboration within your organization.